-Windows, external doors and joinery

-Repair category 1

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
+Windows, external doors and joinery Repair category 2 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Within the limitations of our inspection, no significant defects were noted.Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+While windows and doors within the property are predominantly it functioning order it would be prudent to have the single glazed unit original to the construction brought in line with the others.
+The rear conservatory door to the gable of the property was noted to be sticking requiring an element of joinery.

-External decorations
+External decoration S

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.